slavielle/grabbag/doc/path-and-query.md

 ## Symbols

+Symbols are *path items* that point to an element not using its name, but using a symbol

-* . : The element corresponding to the current path item
+* . : The element corresponding to the current element (last element matched by last path item)
-* .. : The element corresponding to the previout path item
+* .. : The element corresponding to the previout element (before last element matched by before last path item)

 ## Keywords

-Keywords are path items prefixed by "#" that implements special behaviors.
+Keywords are *path items* prefixed by "#" that implements special behaviors.

 * [\%any](path-keywords/any-keyword.md)
 * [\%key](path-keywords/key-keyword.md)

 ## Modifiers

-In a query, path-arrays can contain modifiers.
+In a *query*, *path arrays* can contain *modifiers*.
-Modifiers are prefixed using "?" and allows to alter values or behavior inside the path-array.
+*Modifiers* are prefixed using "?" and allow to alter values or behavior inside the *path array*.

 ### modifier types